mariarvieirasouza/blockchain-implementation/README.md

 # Building a Simplified Blockchain
 *(English Version)*
-### Implementation of a simple Blockchain in Python with proof-of-work, consensus algorithm, and Flask API in order to studying how Blockchains work.
+### Implementation of a simple Blockchain in Python with proof-of-work, consensus algorithm, and Flask API in order to study how Blockchains work.

 ##